tatianegercina/FinTech/01-Lesson-Plans/18-Blockchain/2/LessonPlan.md

 ### 18. Students Do: Build a Blockchain Online (10 min)

-Students will be repeating the blockchain online activity at their computers.
+In this activity, students will be repeating the blockchain online activity at their computers.

+Slack out the [Anders Blockchain Demo](https://anders.com/blockchain/blockchain.html) to the students.

+Have the TAs circulate through the class and ensure that students are connecting blocks and rebuilding the chain.

 **Instructions:**

 * [README.md](Activities/18-Stu_Blockchain_Online/README.md)

-Send out the [Anders Blockchain Demo](https://anders.com/blockchain/blockchain.html) to the students.

-Have the TAs circulate through the class and ensure that students are connecting blocks and rebuilding the chain.
+---

 ### 19. Instructor Do: Blockchain Data Structure Review (5 min)

-Ask the students the following questions:
+Conduct a facilitated discussion in the class by asking students the following questions:

 * How are the blocks linked together / What does the "chain" in blockchain mean?